-Dublin City Council has prepared a Part 8 planning application for a residential development at Wellmount Road, Finglas, Dublin 11.
+Dublin City Council has prepared a Part 8 planning application for a residential development at Ballycurris Road, Ballymun, Dublin 11.
 As part of a preliminary ecological review of sites in 2023, the potential of the site for wintering birds was identified.
-The proposed development site (hereafter referred to as 'the Site') consists primarily of amenity grassland, a habitat that may be used by brent geese and other over-wintering birds associated with Special Protection Areas (SPAs) in Dublin Bay.
-Therefore, DCC engaged NM Ecology Ltd to carry out a series of wintering bird surveys to establish accurate information on the use of the site by these species.
+The proposed development will be constructed on amenity grassland, a habitat that could potentially be of importance for brent geese and other winter birds associated with Special Protection Areas (SPAs) in Dublin Bay.
+In response, NM Ecology Ltd was engaged to carry out a series of winter bird surveys between September 2023 and April 2024.
 In this document we present the methods, results and conclusions of these surveys.